 Start analyzing sentiments on Twitter

-Carefully listening to voice of the customer on Twitter using sentiment analysis allows companies to understand their audience, keep on top of what’s being said about their brand – and their competitors – and discover new trends in the industry.
+Carefully listening to the voice of the customer on Twitter using sentiment analysis allows companies to understand their audience, keep on top of what’s being said about their brand – and their competitors – and discover new trends in the industry.

 In this guide, learn how you can use sentiment analysis tools to listen to your customers on Twitter, and follow our tutorial on how to perform sentiment analysis in just a few simple steps.